by Adam Kościelak Aug 9, 2021

 Some customers will leave reviews of their own accord, though usually this is driven by a strong emotional reaction—either because their experience was exceptional or (more often) because something went wrong.

 A follow-up email can be an excellent way to nudge satisfied customers into sharing their experience.
+Nowadays customer change their shopping behaviors and love shopping from omnichannel methods.
+For example, fashion retailers can use customer insights from omnichannel fashion POS software to discover what products or loyalty programs they prefer.
+Then apply this marketing strategy to your nurturing email campaigns.
 Retail giants like Amazon do a great job with this but many small businesses neglect this step.
 The best time to send it out depends on your industry.
 For restaurants and services, it should go out quickly—within 1-2 days.
 For retail products, sending the follow-up 1-2 weeks after purchase (or delivery, for shipped items) gives them time to use it first.

 In the email, ask how they’re enjoying the product and make it easy for them to share feedback.
 This is another great place to include info on your mailing list—someone who didn’t sign up before might change their mind now that they have first-hand experience with your business.